WELCOME TO HOUSTON SLEEP ASSOCIATES

 SLEEP APNEA SYMPTOMS

 Unfortunately, research shows that sleep apnea can also aggravate or initiate other concerning medical conditions.
 For example, when breathing stops—even for a few seconds—the oxygen level in your blood decreases.
-This in turn signals your heart to work harder to send enough oxygenated blood to vital organs.
+This signals your heart to work harder to send enough oxygenated blood to vital organs.
 As a result, hypertension—high blood pressure—often develops, potentially leading to other cardiovascular illnesses such as heart disease and strokes.

 Other medical conditions that have been linked to sleep apnea are: